-[Disclosure based on each principle of the Corporate Governance Code] (Update) [Principle 1-3 Basic Guidelines for Capital Policy]
+[Disclosure based on each principle of the Corporate Governance Code]

+[Principle 1-3 Basic Guidelines for Capital Policy]

-Aiming to improve shareholder value, the Group's capital policy revolves around "medium- to long- term Return on Equity (ROE) management," "stable and sustainable shareholder returns," and "value-creative investment criteria," on a foundation of ensuring financial soundness.
+The Company's Corporate Concept is stipulated in the Articles of Incorporation, which states the Company endeavors to develop and maintain a good relationship with principal stakeholders: patients and the people in the daily living domain, shareholders, and employees and to enhance the value thereof.
+Our capital policy is also based on this Corporate Concept.
+Aiming to improve shareholder value, the Group's capital policy revolves around "medium- to long- term Return on Equity (ROE)\ management," "stable and sustainable shareholder returns," and "value-creative investment criteria," on a foundation of ensuring financial soundness.

-ROE (Profit ratio to equity attributable to owners of the parent) = Profit attributable to owners of the parent/ Equity attributable to owners of the parent
+\ ROE (Profit ratio to equity attributable to owners of the parent) = Profit attributable to owners of the parent/ Equity attributable to owners of the parent